Once upon a

 Into the To house-

-WIFE You're of your way?
+BAKER'S You're certain of way?

 Fly, birds, to the sky, Back to the And the And the And